oemof/oemof-thermal/docs/stratified_thermal_storage.rst

 _____

-This module was developed to implement a simplified model of a large-scale senible heat storage with ideal stratification for energy systems optimizations with oemof.solph.
+This module was developed to implement a simplified model of a large-scale sensible heat storage with ideal stratification for energy system optimization with oemof.solph.